Get the kit — A$297

 The process includes an opportunity for the key person to make submissions and, in some cases, the right to seek review of the Commission's decision.
 However, the registration implications can be severe, which is why thorough due diligence on key personnel suitability before appointment — and maintaining ongoing awareness of each key person's circumstances — is essential governance practice.

 For SIL providers preparing for the 1 July 2026 registration deadline, governance is assessed under Practice Standard Outcome 2.1.
-Your SIL Rescue Kit includes a complete Governance Framework Policy and Key Personnel Suitability Assessment form, along with an Organisational Chart template that clearly maps your governance structure for auditors.
+Your Complete SIL Kit includes a complete Governance Framework Policy and Key Personnel Suitability Assessment form, along with an Organisational Chart template that clearly maps your governance structure for auditors.

 Key personnel management is an area where a small administrative gap — a missed notification, an out-of-date register entry — can have disproportionately serious regulatory consequences.
 Build your key personnel notification obligations into your governance calendar, conduct an annual suitability review for all key personnel, and make sure your Commission records match your internal governance records at all times.